Evm7/coryphaena_detection/README.md

 The project has been divided into a deterministic scheme:
   - mrcnn/: obtained from the MaskRcnn Matterplot repository, it contains the definition of the neural netwowrk which will be used in this project.
   - dataset/: it contains the annotated files with the tagged images references, and the images folders.
 It contains all the information for the training, evaluating and testing.
-  - weigths/: If is this folder is not present will be created when training mode is used.
+  - weigths/: If this folder is not present will be created when training mode is used.
 Inside you can save the weights files generated in the different trainingscreated when training the network (.h5).
   - dataset.py : contains the classes used to manage the annotation files.
 It provides functions to both load dataset and loads configurations.
 Subclass from the Mask Rcnn matterplot.
   - demo_coryphaena.py : main file which contains the functions to train, test and evaluate the neural network.